Jusuf Kalla: Second vice-presidential term

 In February 2016, Kalla told the United Nations Development Programme not to finance or carry out an LGBT (lesbian, gay, bisexual, and transgender) community program in Indonesia.
 Kalla previously stated opposition to LGBT campaigns in Indonesia, which he considered at that point as deviating from social values.

 In April 2016, Kalla reportedly criticized how Singapore, "never wants to sign" an extradition agreement with Indonesia, despite Singapore supposedly being the "country where the largest number of" Indonesian fugitives had fled.
 The Singaporean Ministry of Foreign Affairs responded by pointing out that an Indonesia-Singapore extradition treaty cum defence cooperation pact had been signed in 2007, while Kalla was also vice president, but the treaty was still pending ratification by the Indonesian House of Representatives.
 The Indonesian House had rejected the dual agreement in 2013 as "not favourable to Indonesia", maintaining that "extradition and defence are two separate issues".

 In December 2018, the issue of China's Xinjiang internment camps and human rights abuses against the Uyghur Muslim minority was brought up in parliament.
 Kalla said: "we don't want to intervene in the domestic affairs of another country."

 Criticism

 Racist statements

 In June 2023, Kalla claimed that Chinese people control the Indonesian economy, given their involvement in business and trade, which was reported by newspapers and social media platforms in Indonesia and carried the potential to fuel racial tensions in Indonesia.
 Moreover, Kalla does not consider Chinese Indonesians to be Indonesians.
 Kalla's racist remarks have sparked a range of reactions.

 Apart from that, he said that Chinese Indonesians are reluctant to become civil servants because of low salaries, while in reality, the opportunities for Chinese have been long limited by the government itself, which is questioned by a journalist.

+Blasphemy

+In a public sermon held in Gadjah Mada University's mosque, Jusuf Kalla mentioned erroneously that Christians believed that killing or dying in a conflict will give them passage to Heaven.
+A police report on Jusuf Kalla for blasphemy was then lodged by Indonesian Christian Youth Movement (GAMKI), Indonesian Pastoral Association (API) and other Christian groups.
+Kalla's spokesperson Husain Abdullah criticize the Christian groups, telling them to understand the context of Kalla's sermon and claimed Kalla worked for peace during the Poso riots by straighten up the beliefs of both sides.
+The mosque's official channel reminded all who attended and watched the sermon to watch the entire video, not just from the clips circulated because video clips may often caused misunderstanding.
+Indonesian Ulama Council (MUI) also urged Christian groups to withdraw their police report for the sake of national unity and urged them to find out the facts behind the sermon.
+Kalla admitted that some Islamic groups wished to riot against the Christian groups because they felt offended by the accusations lodged to Kalla but urged them to calm down and not to make the situation worse, while pointing out that the Christian groups committed a sin far worse than murder.